Using Tramadol To Help Dogs With Pain And Anxiety

 What is Tramadol?

-While classified as a non-narcotic, it is a synthetic opiate (schedule IV controlled substance) and works via similar passageways and can cause all of the same side effects as a regular narcotic.
+While classified as a non-narcotic, it is a synthetic opiate (schedule IV controlled substance) and works via similar passageways and can cause similar side effects as a regular narcotic.

 Tramadol is sold under multiple names including Ultram, Ralivia, Dromodol, and ConZip.
-However, you will normally find that when being prescribed for pets that it is only sold under its generic name.
+However, you will normally find that pet prescriptions are under the generic name.

 Typical Symptoms A Vet Would Use Tramadol To Treat

 This medicine is an analgesic (pain relief) medicine and can often be helpful with older canines suffering from joint pain.

 It can also help when an acute injury has occurred and short-term pain relief is needed for extreme pain.

 There are several conditions that are more commonly treated with this drug:

 Events such as travel, holiday noises, weather or any unusual event that occurs outside a normal routine.
 Tramadol can help to calm them and be able to safely get them through the event.
 However, this course of treatment is rare as there are typically safer options your vet will want to try first.